factorio

 [*each] - 1_000_000 -> [*each]

-Giving us a final value of rail: 100, woohoo!
+This gives us a final value of rail: 100.
+Woohoo!

 That final calculation is duplicated to produce the hand signal as well: